fable-compiler/Fable/import/redux/README.md

 # fable-import-redux

 Fable bindings for Redux, version v3.3.1.

-These were generated from Typescript, with some modifications,
+These declarations were generated from Typescript, with some modifications,
+namely:

-namely: Reducer is type narrowing of Func, with type parameters, and all setters are removed.
+  1. `Reducer` is a type narrowing of Func, with type parameters
+  2. Lowercased the module names in the Import attributes
+  3. All setters are removed.

 ## Installation